Herbert Murrill: Musical works

 Of the chamber music, the String Quartet of 1939 is the most notable example.
 It was dedicated to the Leighton Quartet, whose cellist was Vera Canning.
 Vaughan Williams thought it "full of invention and imagination without extravagance".
 Murrill requested in his will that the quartet's slow movement, marked con intensita, be played at his funeral.
 He also wrote vocal works (such as the madrigal Love Not Me for Comely Grace and the Two Songs from Twelfth Night, dedicated to the memory of Peter Warlock).
+First recordings of many of his songs were issued by First Hand Records in 2025.

 For the keyboard (Murrill's instrument) there are the two piano Impromptus of 1933, paying homage to Chopin and Poulenc respectively, the Suite Française (1938) for harpsichord or piano, which was dedicated to Marcelle de Lacour, and three concert pieces for piano, Toccatina, Canzona and Presto Alla Giga.
 He made a popular arrangement for piano duet (or organ) of the orchestral march Crown Imperial by William Walton.
-His piano duet arrangement of Walton's First Symphony was published by OUP.
-However, his most frequently performed works now are his choral and organ works written for the church: his setting of the Magnificat and Nunc dimittis in E major (published in 1947), a Double Chant in G used in the Baptist Hymn Book (1962), the hymn tune Carolyn (1951), and an organ piece called Carillon.
+His piano duet arrangement of Walton's First Symphony was published by Oxford University Press.
+However, his most frequently performed works now are his choral and organ works written for the church: his setting of the Magnificat and Nunc dimittis in E major (published in 1947), a Double Chant in G used in the Baptist Hymn Book (1962), the hymn tune "Carolyn" (1951), and an organ piece called "Carillon".

 Murrill was also responsible for the official, martial orchestral version of the Indian national anthem, approved by Jawaharlal Nehru before independence in 1947.